thinkshout/mailchimp/README.txt

     users to subscribe, unsubscribe, and update member information.
   * mailchimp_campaigns: Create newsletters with Drupal content, send the campaigns, and view statistics.
+  * mailchimp_activity: View campaign activity for any entity with an email address.

 ## Related Modules
 ### Mandrill